bluedotimpact/networking-bot/README.md

 # networking-bot

-A Slack app that pairs up paticipants for 1:1 conversations.
+A Slack app that pairs up participants for 1:1 conversations.

 ![Architecture diagram](./architecture.svg)